yoctoproject/vscode-bitbake/src/integration-tests/README.md

 First, follow the build instructions from the main README.md.
 The npm script `test:integration` will run the integration tests.

+It will run VSCode in headless mode.
+Make sure to have installed the dependency:
+ $ apt install xvfb

 ## Debugging the integration tests

 A VSCode launch task is provided to debug the integration tests: "Integration tests"